needle-mirror/com.unity.ai.generators/Documentation~/Material/material-generate-prompt.md

 1. Select **Generate** to create the material.

 The generated material appears in the **Generations** panel.
 Hover over a material to view details like the model used and prompt settings.

+> [!NOTE]
+> Material Generator stores the generated material maps in the `/GeneratedAssets` folder located at the root of your project.
+These assets remain in that folder until you remove them manually.

 ## Work with generated material